 Note: Great referral programs are gamified, multi-layered experiences so be creative!

-10 points on customer’s loyalty card for each item bought.
+Give 10 points on customer’s loyalty card for each item bought.
 Points are exchanged for coupon codes divided into categories (loyalty levels).
-Plus, customers can get extra points by sharing their content on social media, writing reviews, or providing answers to the weekly quiz.
+Plus, customers can get extra points by sharing your content on social media, writing reviews, or providing answers to the weekly quiz.

 Note: Loyalty programs should offer attractive incentives and be good fun no matter how long a customer participates.
 This is why gamification is so widely used in loyalty campaigns; it maintains the customers’ interest.